 Students may take ELOPsy courses multiple times (with the exception of PSY 396, 496, which may be taken once only, and 397, which may be taken twice only).
-A maximum of one 300-level ELOPsy course may be counted as a specialized course in the psychology major and minor; one 300- or 400-level ELOPsy course may be counted as a psychology option in the psychology major; one 400-level ELOPsy course may be counted as a senior experience course in the psychology major (see specific psychology concentration requirements).
+A maximum of one 300-level ELOPsy course may be counted as a specialized course in the psychology major and minor; one 300- or 400-level ELOPsy course may be counted as a psychology option in the psychology major; one 400-level ELOPsy course may be counted as a senior experience course in the psychology major (see specific psychology focus requirements).
 Some ELOPsy courses may be taken for variable credit (PSY 399/499 and PSY 393/493).
 All other ELOPsy courses are one unit courses.
 Prerequisites and requirements for the ELOPsy courses vary.
-See the Psychology Department website for further information about these special opportunities.
+See the psychology department website (http://psychology.department.tcnj.edu/internships/index.html) for further information about these special opportunities.